ceviherdianinsight/jrta_2/README.md

 <a id="2"></a>
 #### How Do Forex Brokers Work?
 * 🧭 1.
-You Don’t Trade in a Public FX Market
+You Don’t Trade in a Public FX Market:
+  - When you open a trade with a retail forex broker, you are not trading in the real institutional FX market, there’s no matching with other traders.
+  - Your trade is a bilateral bet with the broker acting as the counterparty.
 * 🔄 2.
-You're Speculating, Not Owning
+You're Speculating, Not Owning:
+  - You don’t own the currencies; you're betting on price changes in currency pairs via CFDs or analogous contracts.
+  - Profits or losses are settled in cash, and the broker pays or collects the difference.
 * ⚠️ 3.
-Counterparty Risk Is Real
+Counterparty Risk Is Real: If the broker cannot honor your profits, you're exposed to counterparty credit risk, similar to Spider-Man defaulting on a bet.
 * 📊 4.
-Types of Execution Models
+Types of Execution Models:
+  - B-Book (Internal Risk):
+    - Broker takes the opposite side of your trade and keeps the risk internally.
+    - When you win, broker loses and vice versa.
+Creates potential conflicts of interest.
+  - A-Book (Hedged Risk):
+    - Broker hedges your trade with external liquidity providers (LPs), offsetting market risk.
+    - Broker’s profit comes from spread markup or commissions, not directional risk.
+  - Hybrid Model and Internalization
 * 💵 5.
 Where Do Prices Come From?
+  - Brokers display their own bid and ask prices (spread), which may or may not match institutional quotes.
+  - Since FX is OTC and decentralized, there’s no universal benchmark price, so brokers have flexibility, making price transparency essential.
 * ✅ Final Takeaways:
   - You're placing a cash-settled bet with the broker, not accessing an FX exchange.
   - Understand the broker’s execution model (A-, B-, or hybrid) to gauge how they manage risk and generate income.